Five injured in crash northwest of Strathroy

 "We're just hoping we have a speedy recovery for everyone involved here.
 To the driver of the garbage truck, they did a phenomenal job trying to avoid this collision.
 Unfortunately, this driver here wasn't able to do that, but as a result of their actions I can guarantee you that person saved five lives today."

-Drivers are being asked to avoid the area as the intersection remains closed for the investigation and clean-up.
+Drivers were being asked to avoid the area as the investigation and clean-up continued.

 The roadway was expected to reopen around 3:30 p.m.